-Where violations of the Sexual Harassment Policy and/or Title IX Policy are alleged, Catawba College considers most employees, both faculty, staff, and student workers, to be Mandatory Reporters (“Group 1” from annual Title IX training), except those designated as confidential resources (“Group 2” and “Group 3”).
-When an employee becomes aware of a possible instance of sexual assault, stalking, dating or domestic violence, sexual harassment, or gender discrimination, the employee must immediately report the incident to the Title IX Administrator.
-The following guidance is designed to assist faculty and staff should another member of the College community approach them about an incident of sexual misconduct, discrimination and/or harassment.
+When violations of the Catawba College (the “College”) Sexual Harassment Policy and/or Title IX Policy are alleged, the College considers most employees, whether faculty, staff, or student, to be Mandatory Reporters, except those designated as confidential resources.
+When an employee becomes aware of a possible instance of sexual assault, stalking, dating or domestic violence, sexual harassment, or gender discrimination, the employee must immediately report the incident to the College Title IX Coordinator.
+The following guidance is designed to assist employees should another member of the College community approach them about an incident of sexual misconduct, discrimination, and/or harassment.

-In order to give them the most options, if you think that someone is about to disclose a reportable incident, you should, if at all possible, advise the person of your reporting obligation by saying something like:
+If you believe or anticipate someone is about to disclose a reportable incident, you should, if at all possible, advise the person of your reporting obligation by saying something similar to:

 “Before you continue, I need to tell you that I am considered a Mandatory Reporter, which means that I have an obligation to inform the College when I become aware of sexual misconduct or harassment.
 If you don’t want details of what occurred reported to the College at this time, there are confidential members of campus that do not have to report to administration and I can help you get in touch with one of those people.
 If you still want to talk to me about what happened, I am here to listen and I will only report what you tell me.”

-If the person wishes to proceed or you do not have an opportunity to discuss your reporting obligation before they disclose reportable information:
+If the person proceeds or you do not have an opportunity to discuss your reporting obligation before the individual discloses reportable information:

 - Listen and provide non-judgmental support.

-- Determine if there are any immediate safety concerns.
+- Determine if immediate safety concerns exist.
 Contact Campus Security or Salisbury Police Department, if needed.
 For emergencies, call 911.

 - Inform the person of their reporting options, including reporting to the College and/or law enforcement.
 Never discourage anyone from reporting to you, the College, or law enforcement.

-- Direct the person to on- and off-campus resources, including confidential resources.
-Provide contact numbers for those resources (see other side of this sheet).
-If you are comfortable doing so, offer to accompany the person to the Counseling Services in Student Affairs, personnel in Health Center, and/or the Chaplain’s office.
+- Direct the person to both on and off campus resources, including confidential resources.
+Provide contact numbers for the resources (see reverse side).
+If you are comfortable doing so, offer to accompany the person to Counseling Services in Student Affairs, the Health Center, and/or the Chaplain’s Office.

-- Explain your reporting obligation.
-Let the person know that someone from the Title IX office will be reaching out to them with information about options and resources.
-Remind the person that it is up to them whether to meet with administration about the incident.
+- Explain your reporting obligations.
+Let the person know someone from the Title IX office will be reaching out to them with information about options and resources.
+It is up to the person whether to meet with administration about the incident.

-- Promptly contact the Title IX Administrator or the Deputy Title IX Coordinator to report the incident.
+- Promptly contact the Title IX Coordinator or a Deputy Title IX Coordinator to report the incident.
 When you report, you will be required to provide all details disclosed to you about the incident.

-It is best to report any instance, known or suspected, of sexual misconduct, harassment or discrimination revealed to you.
-You do not need to determine whether it falls under the College’s policy and/or constitutes a policy violation.
-The Title IX Administrator will evaluate every report.
+It is best to report any instance, known or suspected, of sexual misconduct, harassment, or discrimination revealed to you.
+You do not need to determine whether the College’s policies apply and/or the conduct constitutes a policy violation.
+The Title IX Coordinator will evaluate every report.

 Share contact numbers from the following list as needed.
-You can also refer students to the Catawba College Policies Regarding Sexual Violence, Stalking, Domestic and Dating Violence, Bullying and Bias Incidents webpage at www.catawba.edu/sexualassault, or employees to the Title IX webpage at www.catawba.edu/titleix for additional information and resources.
+You can also refer students to the College Policies Regarding Sexual Violence, Stalking, Domestic and Dating Violence, Bullying and Bias Incidents webpage at www.catawba.edu/sexualassault or employees to the Title IX webpage at www.catawba.edu/titleix for additional information and resources.